steeelydan/sync-party/README.md

 ### Requirements

 -   A Linux VPS (tested with Ubuntu 20.04)
-    -   Unfortunately, at the moment you cannot deploy SyncParty on non-persisting nodes, like Heroku.
+    -   Unfortunately, at the moment you can't deploy SyncParty on non-persisting nodes, like Heroku.
 -   Node.js >= 14
 -   pm2 globally installed
 -   SSL certificate (e.g. Let's Encrypt)